Taylor Heinicke Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Season Stats

+- Heinicke has 1,390 passing yards (231.7 ypg) to lead Washington, completing 63.6% of his throws and recording nine touchdown passes with six interceptions this season.

-- He's also figured in the ground game, with 127 rushing yards (21.2 ypg) on 25 carries with one rushing touchdown.
+- He also has 127 rushing yards on 25 carries with one touchdown, averaging 21.2 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Heinicke's matchup with the Packers.